Prime Minister of Australia: Residences and transport

-While in office, the prime minister has two official residences.
-The primary official residence is The Lodge in Canberra.
-Most prime ministers have chosen The Lodge as their primary residence because of its security facilities and close proximity to Parliament House.
+The prime minister has two official residences.
+The primary official residence is the Lodge in Canberra.
+Most prime ministers have chosen the Lodge as their primary residence because of its security facilities and close proximity to Parliament House.
 There have been some exceptions, however.
 James Scullin preferred to live at the Hotel Canberra (now the Hyatt Hotel) and Ben Chifley lived in the Hotel Kurrajong.
 More recently, John Howard used the Sydney prime ministerial residence, Kirribilli House, as his primary accommodation.
-On her appointment on 24 June 2010, Julia Gillard said she would not be living in The Lodge until such time as she was returned to office by popular vote at the next general election, as she became prime minister by replacing an incumbent during a parliamentary term.
-Tony Abbott was never able to occupy The Lodge during his term (2013–15) because it was undergoing extensive renovations, which continued into the early part of his successor Malcolm Turnbull's term.
+On her appointment on 24 June 2010, Julia Gillard said she would not be living in the Lodge until such time as she was returned to office by popular vote at the next general election, as she became prime minister by replacing an incumbent during a parliamentary term.
+Tony Abbott was never able to occupy the Lodge during his term (2013–15) because it was undergoing extensive renovations, which continued into the early part of his successor Malcolm Turnbull's term.
 Instead, Abbott resided in dedicated rooms at the Australian Federal Police College when in Canberra.

-During his first term, Rudd had a staff at The Lodge consisting of a senior chef and an assistant chef, a child carer, one senior house attendant, and two junior house attendants.
+During his first term, Rudd had a staff at the Lodge consisting of a senior chef and an assistant chef, a child carer, one senior house attendant, and two junior house attendants.
 At Kirribilli House in Sydney, there are a full-time chef and a full-time house attendant.
 The official residences are fully staffed and catered for both the prime minister and their family.
 In addition, both have extensive security facilities.
 These residences are regularly used for official entertaining, such as receptions for Australian of the Year finalists.

 The prime minister receives a number of transport amenities for official business.
-The Royal Australian Air Force's Airbus A330 MRTT, or KC30-A, transports the prime minister within Australia and overseas.
-The call-sign for the aircraft is "Envoy".
+A Royal Australian Air Force operated Airbus KC-30A, transports the prime minister overseas, with two Boeing 737 MAX 8 planes available for shorter flights.
 For ground travel, the prime minister is transported in an armoured BMW 7 Series model.
 It is referred to as "C-1", or Commonwealth One, because of its number plate.
 It is escorted by police vehicles from state and federal authorities.